anuphasgit/DoubleLinkedList/README.md

  - ModCount Tracking:
    The ModCount variabble keeps track of modifications made during iteration which help detect changes and ensure accurate iteration over the list.

- The primary responsibilities of the IUDoubleLinkedList class include:
+ The primary responsibilities of the IUDounumber/bleLinkedList class include:

  - Adding elements:
     Adding elements to the front, rear, or at specific indices.